cognits/frontend-angularjs-lastfm-parse/README.md

-# Learning AngularJS with LastFM
+# Intermediate AngularJS with LastFM and Parse
-In this project you must use Github's public timeline to build a table of all events.
+You can use the code of the Lastfm project, we will be adding more features here.
 We will use the Last.FM api for this project.
 Go to http://www.last.fm/api to learn how to use it.

+We will use [Parse API](https://parse.com/docs/js_guide) to enable users to sign up and log in to their sites.
+The applications ID and Key that you must use are located in [parse.txt](parse.txt).

 ## Prepare project